You need to generate leads and turn those leads into paying clients and that means learning to love answering the phone.

 If you’re a freelancer in need of clients and really uncomfortable using the phone, and none of the options I’ve outlined above work for you, there are other options to effectively and professionally manage inbound business calls.

 Freelancers can delegate answering the phone to an answering service, digital front office, or virtual assistant.
 An answering service will answer the phone, take detailed messages, and pass them onto you to respond to.
 In some cases, you can even provide a script and specify what information needs to be gathered when taking a message.

-Some services, especially when establishing a relationship with a virtual assistant, will encourage you to outline different segments of inbound callers and provide instructions for how you want each type of caller handled.
+Some services, especially working with a virtual assistant, will encourage you to outline different segments of inbound callers and provide instructions for how you want each type of caller handled.
 In these cases, you can train them to respond to certain segments on your behalf with templated emails and/or scripts, and escalate only the high-value calls to you.

 Redirect Callers With Your Voicemail Message